ZinggJM/GxEPD/README.md

 ### important note :
 ### - these displays are for 3.3V supply and 3.3V data lines
-### - never connect data lines directly to 5V Arduino data pins, you may use e.g. 4k7 series resistor
+### - never connect data lines directly to 5V Arduino data pins, use e.g. 4k7/10k resistor divider
+- series resistor only is not enough for reliable operation (back-feed effect through protection diodes)
 ### - do not forget to connect GND

 ### Paged Drawing, Picture Loop for AVR